joeldmyers/python-sandbox-2/README.md

-# python-sandbox-2
+# python-sandbox-2 #

-## VS Code Notes
+## VS Code Notes ##
-Notes: Always have a virtual environment for every project

 Shift Command P in VS Code gets the palette.

+Type in "Shell" to make sure that I can write `code .` in terminal to open project.

-## Python specific notes
+## Python specific notes ##

+Always have a virtual environment for every project

 `dir([thing])` gets a list of all methods on the type of the variable.
 For example